Chipdelmal/DataStructures/01_Array/README.md

 8. **Zero Matrix** Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.
 9. **String Rotation** Assume you have a method isSubstringwhich checks if one word is a substring of another.
 Given two strings, sl and s2, write code to check if s2 is a rotation of sl using only one call to isSubstring (e.g.,"waterbottle" is a rotation of"erbottlewat").

 *McDowell, Gayle Laakmann (2015).
-Cracking the coding interview : 150 programming questions and solutions.
+Cracking the coding interview: 150 programming questions and solutions.
 Palo Alto, CA: CareerCup, LLC*